Metro (Serbian band)

-Metro (Serbian Cyrillic: Метро) was a Serbian and former Yugoslav hard rock band from Jagodina.
+Metro (Serbian Cyrillic: Метро) was a Serbian and Yugoslav hard rock band formed in Jagodina in 1981.

 Band history

-Metro was formed in September 1981 in Jagodina, by brothers Ivan "Ivica" Maksimović (guitar), Petar "Pera" Maksimović (bass guitar) and Branko "Brix" Savić (vocals).
+Metro was formed in September 1981 in Jagodina, by brothers Ivan "Ivica" Maksimović (guitar) and Petar "Pera" Maksimović (bass guitar), and Branko "Brix" Savić (vocals).
 The default lineup also featured Zdravo Lalić (drums) and Saša Krstić (keyboards).
-Metro saw larger media attention after their performances at the 1982 Festival Omladina in Subotica, on which they won the Audience's Choice Second Prize, and Belgrade Rock Festival.
+Metro saw larger media attention after their performances at the 1982 Youth Festival in Subotica, on which they won the Audience's Choice Second Prize, and on the Belgrade Rock Festival.

 In 1983, the band released their debut album, Čupave glave (Hairy Heads) through PGP-RTB.
-During the same year, the band performed as the opening act for Divlje Jagode on their Serbian tour, and on March 18, 1983, they performed as the opening act for British heavy metal band Saxon, on their concert in Belgrade Pionir Hall.
+During the same year, the band performed as the opening act for Divlje Jagode on their tour across Serbia, and on 18 March 1983, they performed as the opening act for British heavy metal band Saxon on their concert in Belgrade Pionir Hall.